 Brett Cooper is a principal at McKool Smith and joined in 2008, helping the firm expand into New York.
-For more than 15 years, Brett has represented both plaintiffs and defendants in complex litigation, often with technology at the core of the dispute.
+For almost 20 years, Brett has represented both plaintiffs and defendants in complex litigation, often with technology at the core of the dispute.
 He has successfully managed numerous litigations in district court as well as the International Trade Commission (ITC).
 He has also appeared with positive results before the Federal Circuit in appeals related to his work at the trial level.

-Brett is frequently called upon to lecture on litigation issues.
-He has been invited to speak at the Practicing Law Institute and at St. John’s School of Law.
-He has also been interviewed and quoted in news articles that appear in IP360.
-Brett is admitted in various district courts, the Federal Circuit Court of Appeals, and is registered with the U.S. Patent and Trademark Office.
+Brett is frequently called upon to speak on litigation issues.
+He has been invited to speak at various Licensing Executive Society Conferences, Practicing Law Institute and at St. John’s School of Law.
+His articles appear in IP360 frequently and in 2019 one of his articles was among the “most-read.”
+Brett is admitted in various district courts, the Federal Circuit Court of Appeals, and is a registered patent attorney with the U.S. Patent and Trademark Office.

-Prior to joining McKool Smith, Brett clerked for the Honorable Joanna Seybert in the Eastern District of New York and practiced at another major New York law firm.
+Prior to joining McKool Smith, Brett served as a law clerk for the Honorable Joanna Seybert in the Eastern District of New York and practiced at another major New York law firm.

 Before (and while) attending law school, Brett was an engineer for the state of New York and later for a joint venture of Air Products and Chemicals and Browning Ferris Industries called American Ref-Fuel Company, which generated energy from refuse and related business activities.
 Brett is qualified in Fundamentals in Engineering (FE).
-In his personal life, Brett was elected to Trustee of the Village of Hewlett Neck and volunteers in his local community.
+In his personal life, Brett has been elected five times as a Trustee of the Village of Hewlett Neck and volunteers in his local community.

-- BMC Software Inc. Counsel for BMC Software, the leading provider of information technology service management products, in litigation (and inter-partes reviews) against ServiceNow Inc. BMC Software Inc. v.
+- BMC Software Inc. Counsel for BMC Software, the leading provider of information technology service management (ITSM), in litigation (and inter-partes reviews) against ServiceNow, Cherwell, and FireScope.
+BMC Software Inc. v.
 ServiceNow Inc., Eastern District of Texas/USPTO.
+BMC Software Inc. v.
+Cherwell Software, LLC, District of Colorado/USPTO.
+BMC Software Inc. v.
+Firescope, Inc., Northern District of Texas/USPTO.

 - T-Mobile (MetroPCS).
 Counsel for T-Mobile (MetroPCS) in several patent litigations filed against the company alleging patent infringement.
 Jurisdictions include the District of Delaware, Southern District of California, Eastern District of Texas, and Southern District of New York.

 - Lexos Media.
-Lead counsel for Lexos Media in patent litigation filed in the Southern District of New York relating to the infringement of patents covering cursor animation: Lexos Media v.
+Counsel for Lexos Media in patent litigation filed in the Southern District of New York relating to the infringement of patents covering cursor animation.
+Lexos Media v.
 Zynga, Southern District of New York.

 - BTG International.
 Counsel for BTG International in patent litigation involving Multi-Level Cell flash memory chips against Samsung and others.
 Certain MLC Flash Memory Devices and Products Containing Same, Inv.
 337-TA-683.